SomeRandomTV/AXIOM/AXIOM/DOCS/ARCHITECTURE.md

 ### 1.1 Purpose

-This Architecture Document describes the structural design of AXIOM Phase 1, the core runtime system for the Advanced Responsive Assistant (ARA) platform.
+This Architecture Document describes the structural design of AXIOM Phase 1, the core runtime system for the Adaptive Real-Time Assistant (ARA) platform.
 It establishes the architectural foundation for a modular, extensible Virtual Assistant system with event-driven communication and persistent state management.

 ### 1.2 Scope

 AXIOM Phase 1 focuses on establishing core architectural patterns and implementing a functional Virtual Assistant without sensor integration.
 The architecture is designed to support future expansion into comprehensive caregiver assistance, sensor monitoring, and advanced AI capabilities.

-### 1.3 Stakeholders

-- **Development Team**: Primary implementers of the system
-- **System Architects**: Responsible for architectural decisions and evolution
-- **Product Owners**: Define functional requirements and future roadmap
-- **Quality Assurance**: Validate architectural compliance and system behavior

-### 1.4 Architectural Goals
+### 1.3 Architectural Goals

 - **Modularity**: Loosely coupled components with well-defined interfaces
 - **Extensibility**: Support for future feature additions without major refactoring